jdtuck/fdasrsf_python/README.md

 M. K. Ahn, J. D. Tucker, W. Wu, and A. Srivastava.
 “Regression Models Using Shapes of Functions as Predictors” Computational Statistics and Data Analysis, 10.1016/j.csda.2020.107017, 2020.

 J. D. Tucker, L. Shand, and K. Chowdhary.
 “Multimodal Bayesian Registration of Noisy Functions using Hamiltonian Monte Carlo”, Computational Statistics and Data Analysis, accepted, 2021.

+X. Zhang, S. Kurtek, O. Chkrebtii, and J. D. Tucker, “Elastic k-means clustering of functional data for posterior exploration, with an application to inference on acute respiratory infection dynamics”, arXiv:2011.12397 [stat.ME], 2020.